 Meanwhile, life in exile was difficult

 The members of the group avoided relations with politicians in the country, and their meeting place was the home of Cuban Maria Antonia Gonzalez in the Tabacalera colony.
 It was in this mythical department where Castro met the Argentinean, Ernesto 'Che' Guevara, and who quickly joined, standing out as a strategist and ideologist.
 The next stage of the struggle would be about to begin.
-The men began their training in the forests of Chalco, in the State of Mexico, because the relief and ecosystem was the closest to the Sierra Maestra, where the Movement planned to install its base of operations, as long as they could disembark in Cuba.
+The men began their training in the forests of Chalco, in the State of Mexico, because the relief and ecosystem were the closest to the Sierra Maestra, where the Movement planned to install its base of operations, as long as they could disembark in Cuba.

 Antonio del Conde, a Mexican businessman, sold Castro "el Granma," a 15-meter yacht that revolutionaries would use to return to Cuba and sow the seed that would culminate in the Batista regime.
 On November 25, 1956, at 12:20 in the morning, the ship left Tuxpan, Veracruz for the island.
 Although it was designed to accommodate 20 individuals, 82 young people were embarked, among them a Mexican, Alfonso Guillén.
-Sadly, when they disembarked, were persecuted or killed along the way, only 20 of them arrived in Sierra Maestra.
+Sadly, when they disembarked, were persecuted, or killed along the way, only 20 of them arrived in Sierra Maestra.

 The rest of the story is more or less known

 In January 1957, the first military operations would begin under Castro's direction.
-The world was astonished to see that, in just two years, the forces made up mostly of young people without their own military training would overthrow an iron regime with the slogan of communism and anti-imperialism.
+The world was astonished to see that, in just two years, the forces made up mostly of young people without their military training would overthrow an iron regime with the slogan of communism and anti-imperialism.
 Success usually indicates that Cuba is above all, a small country, with a short colonial history, which would make it impossible for such a movement to be replicated in other latitudes.

 "History will absolve me" was the last sentence Castro addressed to the courts that tried him for the events of the Moncada.
 Today the phrase feels inconvenient.
-With the stain on various human rights crimes and the repression of the media, have characterized the public image of Cuba abroad, the balance of achievements seems to leave things to be desired.
+With the stain on various human rights crimes and the repression of the media, which have characterized the public image of Cuba abroad, the balance of achievements seems to leave things to be desired.